 - Balance Transfer Card: These are credit cards that generally offer favorable promotional interest rates when opened.
 They can help pay down high-interest-bearing debts, free of interest during the promotional period.
 The downside is when the promotional period ends, the interest rate could end up being higher than that of the original debt.

 - Debt Consolidation Loans: The idea here is to take out a personal loan large enough to effectively pay off all the other debts and therefore only have one massive debt instead of several smaller debts.
 If the interest rate is better than the other debts this option can help save money and add convenience by bundling up all the loans into one.

-The Takeaway: Be strategic and intentional in paying off your debts, and dedicate yourself to repayment and financial discipline with the five steps above.
+In order to pay off debt fast with low income, you need to be strategic and intentional in paying off your debts, and dedicate yourself to repayment and financial discipline with the five steps above.